shrmtmt/Japan-Meteorological-Agency-Weather-Forecast/README.md

   - The orginal json files are grouped by month into csv files.
   - Source: https://www.jma.go.jp/bosai/forecast/data/forecast/{region_code}.json
   - Period: from 2021-11-04 or 2021-12-15 (depend on region) to 2023-09-30
-  - Collection interval 3 times a day (possible omissions, corrections may be made in addition to regular announcements)
+  - Collection interval Around 3 times a day
+    - There is a possibility of omission of acquisition
+    - In case of correction reports in addition to regular announcements, it may be more than 4 times a day
   - File name:
     - yyyyMM_{region_code}_ansi.csv
     - yyyyMM_{region_code}_utf8.csv